Bengal Budget FY 22: Govt grants road tax waiver on passenger | Business

 In February, Chief Minister Mamata Banerjee had placed the vote-on-account in the House, during which 26 schemes and projects were announced.

-Talking about the student credit card scheme, launched on June 30, the minister said that interest rate of four per cent will be charged as a part of subvention, while the rest will be borne by the government.
+Talking about the student credit card scheme, launched on June 30, the minister said that an interest rate of four per cent will be charged, while the rest will be borne by the government as subvention.
 Also, no collateral will be required for availing the scheme, and the loan amount will be fully insured and state guaranteed.

-The government will transfer the money directly to their bank accounts, he maintained.
+The government will transfer the money directly to their bank accounts, he said.

 Chatterjee noted that farmers have started receiving benefits of the Krishak Bandhu scheme.

-He said that the government's 'duare ration' scheme under which food grains are delivered to doorsteps -- will be scaled up in the days to come.
+He said that the government's 'Duare Ration' (Ration at doorsteps) scheme under which food grains are delivered to households -- will be scaled up in days to come.

 The industry minister, during his speech, also proposed allocation for major departments for the ongoing financial year, with health and school education getting a substantial part of the pie.